Early Years Foundation Degree (Part-Time)

-Course Leader: Julie Jones, BA (Hons), has 25 years’ experience of working in early years including as an Early Years Ofsted Inspector, childminding, working in pre-school, managing a private day nursery, working as a Local Authority advisor, and teaching and assessing early years and early years management apprentices.
+Course Leader – Level 4: Julie Jones, BA (Hons), EYT, has 30 years’ experience of working in the early year sector including as an Early Years Ofsted Inspector, as a Local Authority Advisor, childminding, in pre-school, managing a private day nursery, and teaching and assessing early years and early years management apprentices.
 With a professional focus on children’s mental health, she has been involved in delivering professional training and teaching for over 15 years, teaching a variety of non-accredited and accredited early years courses from entry level to level 5.
 Julie will be completing an MSc in Child and Adolescent Mental Health in September 2021.

 Entry Requirements & Interview Process